 A Wrongful Death Claim

 Not every accidental death is a valid Oregon wrongful death case.
-We meet with surviving family members to discuss the option of a wrongful death claim, and the steps needed to move forward if a valid claim exists.
+We meet with surviving family members to discuss the option of a wrongful death claim, and the steps needed to move forward should a valid claim exists.

 When to Act

 Although Oregon law allows several months for a surviving family member to pursue a wrongful death claim, early investigation may be critical to proving legal responsibility.
 This is obviously difficult when the the grief of loss is fresh.
-Our firm has successfully handled these cases, sometimes working closely with expert witnesses, including economists, toxicologists, and even pathologists to prove the claim.
+Our firm has successfully handled these cases, sometimes working closely with expert witnesses, including economists, toxicologists, and even pathologists to prove the case.
 Many times, experts require an early look at the evidence to provide an opinion.

 What to Prove

-To make a claim for wrongful death in Oregon, you must show that another person or business was careless (negligent), and that the careless behavior is the reason the your family member died.
-For example, a drunk driver, a trucking company that fails to take care of its equipment, or another contractor on a work site that creates a hazard for another worker are all potential parties in an Oregon wrongful death claim.
+To make a claim for wrongful death in Oregon, you must show that another person or a business was careless (negligent), and that the careless behavior is the reason the your family member died.
+For example, a drunk driver, a trucking company that fails to take care of its equipment, or another contractor on a work site that creates a hazard for a worker are all potential parties in an Oregon wrongful death claim.

 Examples of Wrongful Death Cases